 Research has shown that, on average, the degree of disability a person experiences five years after the onset on their MS is, on average, about three quarters of the expected disability at 10-15 years.

 Note: the treatment of MS is a rapidly developing area of medicine.
 New treatments continue to be developed and the information on outlook above is very general.
 The specialist who knows your case can give more accurate information about the outlook for your particular situation.

 Further reading & references

-- Multiple Sclerosis - Management of multiple sclerosis in primary and secondary care; NICE Guidance (November 2003)
+- Multiple sclerosis: management of multiple sclerosis in primary and secondary care; NICE clinical guideline (Oct 2014)

-- Natalizumab for the treatment of adults with highly active relapsing-remitting multiple sclerosis, NICE Technology Appraisal (2007)
+- Natalizumab for the treatment of adults with highly active relapsing-remitting multiple sclerosis; NICE Technology Appraisals, August 2007

-- Percutaneous venoplasty for chronic cerebrospinal venous insufficiency for multiple sclerosis, NICE Interventional Procedure Guideline (March 2012)
+- Percutaneous venoplasty for chronic cerebrospinal venous insufficiency for multiple sclerosis; NICE Interventional Procedures, March 2012

 - Murray TJ; Diagnosis and treatment of multiple sclerosis.
 BMJ.
 2006 Mar 4;332(7540):525-7.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.

 Dr Tim Kenny